gejinchen/HDRnet-PyTorch/README.md

 ## Dataset

-An small example "false color" dataset is available [here](https://drive.google.com/file/d/1Gq2fzDTxogsR9KXOLYUlaVuMIXpHgHAI/view?usp=sharing).
+A small example "false color" dataset is available [here](https://drive.google.com/file/d/1Gq2fzDTxogsR9KXOLYUlaVuMIXpHgHAI/view?usp=sharing).
 Note that raw images in .dng format are also supported.

 A dataset folder should have the following structure: